Addiction Counselling and Substance Use Course

 Introduction

-The aim of this minor Award is to provide participants with a basis on which to develop their therapeutic understanding of the theoretical and clinical considerations of substance use.
-The objectives of the module include increasing knowledge of Substance Use issues to include pharmacology, aetiology, and interventions appropriate to this clinical cohort.
+This course provides participants with a basis for developing their therapeutic understanding of the theoretical and clinical considerations of substance use.
+It aims to increase their knowledge of substance use issues, including pharmacology, aetiology and interventions appropriate to this clinical cohort.

-Substance use in Ireland is on an upward trajectory.
-According to the Health Research Board (2020), 7% of respondents have used an illegal drug in the past year, and one in five drinkers have an alcohol use disorder.
-Substance use in Ireland is on the rise and those who wish to work with clients in distress must understand the issue and be armed with interventions that are unique to treating it.
+Substance use in Ireland is on the rise.
+According to the Health Research Board (2020), 7% of respondents have used an illegal drug in the past year and one in five drinkers has an alcohol use disorder.
+Substance use in Ireland is on the rise, and those who wish to work with clients in distress must understand the issue and be armed with interventions that are unique to treating it.

 Who Should Apply